Scripture Reference: Acts 10:1-11:18

 (Cornelius Became a Christian)

-After the Spirit had poured out gifts on Cornelius and his household to reveal God’s approval of Gentiles being qualified to receive Him it was time for them to be baptised to accept Jesus Christ and the Holy Spirit in a personal way (refer to the conclusion of Peter’s earlier sermon in Acts 2:38-39).
+After the Spirit had poured out on Cornelius and his household, manifested by the speaking in tongues, to reveal God’s approval of Gentiles to receive Him, it was time for them to be baptised into Jesus and to be incorporated into the people of God (refer to the conclusion of Peter’s earlier sermon in Acts 2:38-39) as Gentiles.